 New preclinical data within the NeuroRestore platform have shown potential disease-modifying properties in this class of compounds.
 The findings show that both neurotrophins, NGF and BDNF, play important roles in retaining normal function and development in nerve cells, as well as in protecting them from damage, known as neuroprotective effects.
 Nerve cell death clearly correlates with functional impairment in Alzheimer's patients and no drugs with these protective effects are currently available on the market.
 The preclinical studies show that treatment with ACD856 results in increased survival for the nerve cells.
-Over the past two years, the studies have been complemented by additional data concerning the neuroprotective, regenerative and long-term effects of ACD856.
-The results indicate, among other things, that the substance can protect nerve cells against toxic AB42, the protein responsible for amyloid plague formation in the brains of Alzheimer's patients.
-Moreover, data show that ACD856 increases the quantity of a specific protein that plays a key role in communication between nerve cells, which is severely affected in the disease.
-These important data, which highlight the potential of NeuroRestore as both a memory-improving and disease-modifying treatment, have been presented in publications and at a number of scientific conferences over the past two
+Over the past two years, the studies have been complemented by additional data concerning the neuro-protective, regenerative and long-term effects of ACD856.
+The results indicate, among other things, that the substance can protect nerve cells against toxic A β 42, the protein

-NeuroRestore[®] - the platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.
+NeuroRestore® - the platform is developing a new generation of symptomatic drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.

-Alzstatin[®] - the platform develops innovative diseasemodifying and preventive drugs for Alzheimer's disease.
+Alzstatin® - the platform develops innovative disease-modifying and preventive drugs for Alzheimer's disease.